-In partnership with Manchester United Foundation, Carrick's Street Reds uses the power of football to provide youngsters with the chance to play, lead and coach in a positive and supportive environment.
+In partnership with Manchester United Foundation, Carrick's Street Reds uses the power of football to give young people an opportunity to pursue their interest in playing, leading and coaching the beautiful game.

 CARRICK'S BOOT ROOM

-This campaign encourages people to donate their unwanted football boots or astro trainers so that they can be cleaned, recycled and gifted to someone who needs them.
+The community campaign encourages people from across Greater Manchester and Tyne and Wear to donate their unwanted or outgrown football boots and Astroturf trainers, so that they can be cleaned, up-cycled, and distributed to youngsters in need.

-The Michael Carrick Foundation is committed to ensuring that all youngsters, no matter their background or ability, have access to the equipment they need to take part and be the best that they can be.
+The campaign forms part of the Foundation’s commitment to ensuring that all programme participants, no matter their age, background or ability, have access to the equipment they need to take part and be the best that they can be.

 Starting school can be daunting at the best of times, so in a bid to give local youngsters a helping hand as they transition from primary to secondary school, in 2020 Michael Carrick Foundation created the 'Back-to-School Pack' initiative.